mattihirvonen/hrTimerThread/README.md

 This hrTimer test bench is ispired from "rt-tests" tool set how to make (soft) real time thread system into Linux application.
-Hearth of timing scheduler thread function quite similar as in "cyclictest" application.
+Hearth of timing scheduler thread function is quite similar as in "cyclictest" application.

 - sudo apt install rt-tests